 Pakeman Primary School is a one and a half form entry school in Islington.
-We have a Nursery and provide extended provision from 8am to 6.00pm each day.
+We have a 2+ centre, nursery and provide extended provision from 8am to 6.00pm each day.
 We also have a Saturday School, which is funded by Shine and is run in conjunction two other local primary schools.